 Kalafat cousins knew of a nice young man from Milwaukee who they thought would make an excellent gambro (groom).
 Fay had met Nick Topetzes at a few Greek parties but did not consider him as a husband until he came to dinner at the Kalafat home.
 From there, the relationship developed and they were married in Fort Wayne, Indiana, on January 31, 1953.
 They settled in Milwaukee and raised three children: Andrea (Andromache) Sophia, born May 6, 1954; John Nick in 1956; Sophia Angela in 1960.
 John is the president of a metal and steel extrusion company, and Sophia is a fund-raiser for performing arts.
 Both live in Milwaukee.

 Andrea was named after her maternal grandmother, Andromache.
 She enjoyed a happy childhood where her parents enriched her life with experiences including private ice skating lessons from, ironically, Ms. Winter and art lessons at the Milwaukee Art Museum.
 The language in her home was primarily English but Greek when yiayia (grandmother) Andromache would visit.
-Andrea took Greek lessons as a young adult at UW Milwaukee.
+Andrea took Greek lessons both as a child and in college.
 Church attendance was very important for the family including most night services during the Easter Lenten season.
 She loved singing the Greek liturgical music with her mother and grandmother.
 She fondly recalls visits with friends and relatives on Sunday afternoons, especially during Green Bay Packers football games.